vicsanity623/Axiom-Agent/README.md

 # Axiom Agent

 Axiom is not a chatbot.
-It is a cognitive architecture—a framework for a new type of artificial intelligence designed to achieve genuine understanding through continuous, self-directed learning and introspection.
-This project is not building a product; it is cultivating a mind.
+It is a cognitive architecture—a framework for a new type of artificial intelligence designed to achieve genuine understanding by building its own internal, logical model of reality from the ground up.

-Unlike traditional Large Language Models (LLMs) which are static snapshots of data, the Axiom Agent possesses a dynamic, evolving internal model of reality.
-It builds this model one verifiable fact at a time, creating a persistent, logically consistent knowledge base.
-More than just a passive learner, Axiom now actively seeks to deepen its own understanding through a process of self-guided study and curiosity, making it a true student of the world.
+This project's core philosophy is that true intelligence cannot be achieved by statistical mimicry (like in traditional LLMs).
+It must be built on a foundation of verifiable, interconnected knowledge.
+Axiom is an experiment to cultivate such a mind.

 ---

-## The Core Philosophy: Beyond the LLM Parrot
+## The Core Architecture: Symbolic-First, LLM-Assisted

-Today's LLMs are masters of mimicry.
-They are trained on a vast corpus of text and can predict the most statistically likely sequence of words to form a coherent sentence.
-However, they do not *know* anything.
-They are a reflection, not a mind.
-Their knowledge is frozen at the time of their training, and they are incapable of true learning, reasoning, or self-correction.
-They are, in essence, highly advanced parrots.

-**Axiom is fundamentally different.** It is built on a **hybrid cognitive architecture** that separates language processing from true knowledge:
+Axiom's design is a radical departure from LLM-centric AI.
+It operates on a **symbolic-first** principle, where the core of the agent is a deterministic, logical brain.

-1.  **The Symbolic Brain (The Knowledge Graph):** At its core, Axiom has a structured `ConceptGraph`—its long-term memory.
-This is not a neural network; it is a logical, verifiable map of concepts and their relationships, powered by a high-performance `NetworkX` engine. `Paris --[is_located_in]--> France` is a concrete, stored fact, not a statistical probability.
-This architecture completely prevents LLM-style "hallucinations" and ensures the agent's knowledge is grounded.
+1.  **The Symbolic Brain (The Knowledge Graph):** At its heart, Axiom has a structured `ConceptGraph`—its long-term memory.
+This is a logical map of concepts and their relationships (`Paris --[is_located_in]--> France`).
+This architecture **prevents hallucinations** by ensuring the agent's knowledge is grounded in verifiable facts it has learned.

-2.  **The Neural Senses (The Interpreter):** The agent uses a local LLM (e.g., Mistral-7B) not as its brain, but as its **senses**.
-The LLM acts as a `UniversalInterpreter`, its eyes and ears to the world of unstructured human language.
-It translates the messy, chaotic data of conversation into the clean, structured, logical facts that its core brain can understand and integrate.

-This is the crucial difference: **Axiom uses an LLM as a tool; it is not defined by it.**
+2.  **The Symbolic Senses (The Parser & Lexicon):** Axiom has its own native ability to understand language.
+It maintains an internal dictionary (a `Lexicon`) of words it has learned and uses a `SymbolicParser` to deterministically analyze sentence structure.
+For simple sentences, it can achieve understanding **without any external models.**

+3.  **The LLM as a Tool (The Fallback Interpreter):** When the agent's native parser encounters a sentence too complex for its current understanding, it uses a local LLM as a fallback tool.
+The LLM's only job is to translate the complex sentence into a structured format that the agent's symbolic brain can then process. **The LLM is a temporary crutch, not the mind itself.**

 ---

-## ✅ Key Capabilities: A Stable & Scalable Foundation
+## ✅ Key Capabilities: A New Path to Understanding

-The initial Genesis Phase of development is complete.
-Axiom is now a stable, high-performance cognitive agent with a full suite of tools for learning, reasoning, and deployment.
+This architecture allows the agent to learn and grow in a way that is fundamentally different from static models.

 ### Cognitive & Reasoning Abilities
+*   **Grounded Language Acquisition:** The agent learns language by identifying unknown words, autonomously researching their definitions, and integrating that linguistic knowledge into its own brain.
+*   **Symbolic-First Understanding:** For a growing number of sentences, the agent can now achieve understanding and learn new facts **without any LLM dependency.**
-*   **Dual-Cycle Autonomous Learning:** The agent's learning is not just passive; it operates on a "Cognitive Scheduler" with two distinct modes:
+*   **Dual-Cycle Autonomous Learning:** The agent operates 24/7 to improve itself:
-    -   **The Study Cycle:** The agent introspectively reviews its own knowledge and generates its own follow-up questions to deepen its understanding.
+    -   **The Study Cycle:** Prioritizes its own "learning goals," researching unknown words to expand its vocabulary and understanding.
-    -   **The Discovery Cycle:** The agent actively seeks out brand new topics from the outside world, ensuring it continues to broaden its horizons.
+    -   **The Discovery Cycle:** Seeks out new concepts to create new learning goals, ensuring it continuously broadens its horizons.
-*   **Persistent, Lifelong Learning:** Every fact the agent learns is permanently integrated into its brain.
-The agent running today is smarter than it was yesterday.
+*   **Persistent & Verifiable Memory:** Every fact is permanently integrated into its logical brain, creating a foundation for true, multi-hop reasoning.
-*   **Multi-Hop Logical Reasoning:** Axiom can answer questions it has never seen before by connecting multiple known facts.
-This is a true act of reasoning, not just pattern matching.
-*   **Self-Correction:** The agent possesses both an autonomous **Curiosity Engine** to resolve internal conflicts and a **User-Driven Correction** mechanism for explicit instruction.
+*   **Self-Correction:** The agent can identify contradictions in its knowledge and actively seeks clarification.

 ### Professional Development & Deployment
-*   **Automated Quality Assurance:** A single command (`./check.sh`) runs a full suite of static analysis tools to ensure code is clean, consistent, and bug-free before deployment.
+*   **Automated Quality Assurance (`./check.sh`):** A full suite of tools (Ruff, MyPy, Pytest) ensures the codebase is clean, consistent, and reliable.
-    -   **`Ruff`:** For lightning-fast code formatting and linting.
-    -   **`MyPy`:** For robust static type checking.
-    -   **`Pytest`:** For running the automated unit test suite.
-*   **Modern Python Packaging:** The project uses a central `pyproject.toml` to manage all dependencies and tool configurations, adhering to the latest standards.
+*   **Modern Python Packaging (`pyproject.toml`):** The project uses the latest standards for managing dependencies and configuration.
-*   **Offline Training, Online Inference:** A professional toolchain separates training from deployment:
+*   **Robust Train -> Render -> Deploy Workflow:** A professional toolchain separates offline training (in `cnt.py` or `autonomous_trainer.py`) from online, read-only deployment (in `app_model.py`), ensuring stability.
-    - **Training Scripts (`autonomous_trainer.py`, `cnt.py`):** Learn new knowledge safely offline.
-    - **Model Renderer (`render_model.py`):** Package the trained brain into a versioned `.axm` snapshot.
-    - **Inference Server (`app_model.py`):** A lightweight, read-only server that deploys a finished model for safe interaction.
-*   **Polished UI & PWA:** A custom dark mode theme, multi-conversation management, and Progressive Web App configuration provide a distinct and native-like experience.

 ---